Teoroo-CMC/DoE_Course_Material/Week_2/Workshop_4/README.md

 Can we do the same in Python?
 Let's try...
 Go through the [jupyter notebook](/Week_2/Workshop_4/Jupyter-notebooks/DoE-2factor_full.ipynb) and see if you can follow what has been done.
 Write comments and explanations in the notebook.

 ## Task 2: Let's create the full 2$^6$ factorial design described in Box and Norman.
 Let's have a look at a more [complicated case](/Week_2/Workshop_4/Jupyter-notebooks/2-6factor.ipynb).
-Go through the notebook and se if you understand the steps.
+The background to the task is given in the bcourse boo, chapter 4.3.
+Go through the chapter and the notebook and se if you understand the steps.
 Write comments and explanations in the notebook.